-In today’s post, George Foster, the Marketing Manager at Day Translations, examines how starting a business in China comes with advantages that many of us are not aware of.
+In today’s post, we will examine how starting a business in China comes with advantages that many of us are not aware of.
 Read his reasoning to find out why you should be doing business in China.

 China is, without a doubt, one of the key global economic leaders.
 The country has now opened its market to international trade and its economy has radically transitioned from being agriculture-dependent to tech-driven.
 If you wish to be successful in China, one of the most important things to do is to understand its customers.
 But before you do that, it is important that you assess the opportunities that the country has for your scope and line of business, as well as the advantages that you will benefit from when you invest there.
 This understanding will come in handy when you will be formulating your entry strategies.

 One thing you will notice once you decide to set up a company in China is that doing business in the country can be daunting for a new entrant.
 For starters, the country’s business culture is very unique and confusing for western companies.
 That is to tell you that even though the country is rapidly becoming modern and an important part of the global business landscape, the road isn’t entirely smooth.
 With that in mind, what are the key advantages of starting a business in China?
 Here are 5 of them:

 The Chinese government has been very proactive in enforcing entrepreneurially supportive measures for both local and international companies.
 Some of these measures include helping young people to incubate their ideas, supporting creativity and innovation, and giving its citizenry business subsidies.
 These measures make China great for local entrepreneurs and, by extension, foreign entrepreneurs.
 With the manufacturing and transportation industries thriving as a result of government intervention, for example, foreign companies are able to get enough supplies for their shops easily and affordably.